Deportivo CAFESSA Tlajomulco

-The Deportivo CAFESSA, commonly known as CAFESSA or CAFESSA Tlajomulco, is a Mexican football club based in Tlajomulco de Zúñiga.
+Deportivo CAFESSA Tlajomulco, commonly known as CAFESSA or CAFESSA Tlajomulco, is a Mexican football club based in Tlajomulco, Jalisco that competes in the Tercera División de México, the bottom division level of Mexican football.

 History

-The club was founded in 2015, and currently plays in the Liga TDP.
+The club was founded on August 29, 2015, and currently plays in the Tercera División de México.

 In June 2019, Deportivo CAFESSA Jalisco was created, before, CAFESSA Tlajomulco served as the main team of the franchise.
 Subsequently, after the creation of CAFESSA Jalisco, it became the main reserve team of the club, although maintaining its own identity with respect to Jalisco.
-In the same season, CAFESSA established another Liga TDP team at Tonalá, Jalisco.
+In the same season, CAFESSA established another Tercera División team in Tonalá, Jalisco.

-In 2021, the owner of CAFESSA put all the teams of the club on hiatus due to the lack of guarantees for a possible future category promotion after the rejection of C.D.
-Irapuato in the Liga de Expansión MX, in 2022 the franchise was not reactivated, therefore, it was considered officially dissolved.
-However, the team was reactivated in August 2025 to participate in the Liga TDP since the 2025–26 season.
+In 2021, the owner of CAFESSA put all the teams of the club on hiatus due to the lack of guarantees for a possible future category promotion after the rejection of Club Irapuato in the Liga de Expansión MX, in 2022 the franchise was not reactivated, therefore, it was considered officially dissolved.
+However, the team was reactivated in August 2025 to participate in the Tercera División since the 2025–26 season.